FlagBrew/PKSM-Scripts/README.md

 - `B2W2` **Join Avenue - Restock All Shops**: This will refill all the shops contents and therefore, you can buy from all the shops again without having to wait for the next day.
 - `B2W2` **Join Avenue - 7 Day Promotion**: This will cause a week long promotional event.
 When this code is used, for one week from when the game was last saved, all the shop's items are only half price!
 - `B2W2` **Join Avenue - Lv9 All Shops**: this code will set all of your shops to level 9 and as such, only one visitor referral will be necessary to max out each shop
-- `DP, Pt` **Fulfill Spiritomb encounter requirements**: sets everything up so that you will battle Spiritomb the next time you examine the Broken Tower / Hallowed Tower on Route 209
+- `DP, Pt` **Fulfill Spiritomb encounter requirements**: sets everything up so that you will battle Spiritomb the next time you examine the Broken Tower / Hallowed Tower on Route 209 (between Hearthome and Solaceon)

 ---